BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 Honestly, just understanding what you're looking at is half the battle when editing dialogue!
 So I highly recommend checking out the documentation tab before you begin.

+**The How to Edit tab also contains a short guide on creating custom game flags!** If you'd like to know how to do so, you can find instructions there!

 ## Tab {.tabset}